 Dating from the 15th century, this was once the seat of the MacDonnell family, with Randall MacDonnell becoming the first Earl of Antrim in 1620.
 The round towers and outer walls date from 1480.

 There is a Visitor’s Centre at the entrance to the castle from where you can take guided tours running at 11am and 2pm daily.
-In the castle complex, you can visit remaining guest lodgings, stables, a brew house and in the remains of the 17th-century Manor house you can even see the huge fireplaces and staircase supports.
+In the castle complex, you can visit remaining guest lodgings, stables, a brewhouse and in the remains of the 17th-century Manor house, you can even see the huge fireplaces and staircase supports.
 There is also a discovery room where you can view excavation finds.

 Dunluce Castle is located just 3.5 miles from Portrush and you can also reach the castle via a leisurely stroll from Portrush along the coast which is 5 miles long.
 You can download the free Dunluce Castle app for an audio tour with computer-generated images of how the castle once looked to use as you explore the ruins.
 For the best views of the cliff-top castle, stop at the Magheracross car park, 750 metres west of Dunluce.

 Stay in the Inn on the Coast Hotel for easy access to Dunluce.
-See latest prices and availability here.
+See the latest prices and availability here.

 Belfast City and the Titanic Quarter

 Belfast City is another great thing to do in Antrim.
 However, people often get confused asking is Belfast in Antrim or Down.
 The River Lagan is the border between Antrim and Down, and the original town of Belfast was located north of the River Lagan which runs through it.
 Therefore, it was classed as being in Antrim.
 However, like many cities, it grew and as a result sprawled across the river into County Down.
-Today part of the city lies in Antrim and part of it in Down.
+Today part of the city lies in Antrim and part of it is Down.

 Belfast has a wealth of things to do and see and is becoming a popular tourist destination in Ireland as it reinvents itself after the Troubles.
-Old shipyards on the banks of the Lagan have given way to the modern Titanic Quarter, while the area around St Anne’s Cathedral has become a cultural and creative hotspot, far from its once run down and derelict appearance.
+Old shipyards on the banks of the Lagan have given way to the modern Titanic Quarter, while the area around St Anne’s Cathedral has become a cultural and creative hotspot, far from its once run-down and derelict appearance.
 Queen’s Quarter around the university is a bustling and vibrant part of the city thanks to its large student population.